Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Wasserstein Distances Made Explainable

+\paragraph*{Neuralization} The calculation of the Wasserstein distance $\mathcal{W}_p$, as outputted in \cref{eq:wasserstein}, is a complex iterative procedure.
+To enable neuralization, we propose simplifying the functional relationship between input distributions and the Wasserstein distance by fixing the coupling matrix $\gamma$ to its optimum $\gamma^\star$ and analyzing only the partial dependencies of $\mathcal{W}_p$ to the input distributions.
+Building on this simplified functional form, we can identify a neural network structure that reproduces the Wasserstein distance $\mathcal{W}_p$, and decomposes it into two layers of computation:

 The first layer computes the differences between pairs of instances from the two distributions.
-The second layer applies a norm (weighted by the optimal coupling $\gamma^\star$) over the pairwise distances computed in the previous layer.
+The second layer applies a norm (weighted by the coupling $\gamma^\star$, precomputed by solving the optimal transport problem) over the pairwise distances computed in the previous layer.
 The difference vectors $(x_k-y_l)$ provide the directionality in input space necessary to identify the relevant input features.
 Similarly, the norm over pairwise distances weighted by the coupling probabilities $\gamma^\star_{kl}$ helps to identify relevant instances.
-We note that the \textit{primal} formulation of optimal transport that our neural network replicates is crucial for explanation purposes: distances between instance pairs appear explicitly in the primal, and the latter is supported by a coupling matrix $\gamma^\star$ that is instrumental in separating the few relevant instance pairs from the many irrelevant ones.\footnote{In comparison to the primal, the input directionality of the Wasserstein \textit{dual}'s Kantorovich potentials is more difficult to capture.
+We note that the choice of the \textit{primal} formulation of the Wasserstein distance (rather than its dual formulation) as a starting point for our method is crucial for explanation purposes: distances between instance pairs appear explicitly in the primal, and it is supported by a coupling matrix $\gamma^\star$ that is instrumental in separating the few relevant instance pairs from the many irrelevant ones.\footnote{In comparison to the primal, the input directionality of the Wasserstein \textit{dual}'s Kantorovich potentials is more difficult to capture.
 The joint distribution $\mu \times \nu$ over which these potentials are integrated does not easily allow for separating relevant from irrelevant instance pairs.}

-\paragraph*{Propagation} Leveraging the neural network structure defined above, our method proceeds by reverse-propagating the output $\mathcal{W}_p$ through the layers to identify the relevant instances and input features.
+\paragraph*{Propagation} Leveraging the neural network structure defined above, we can now define LRP rules for this structure to explain the original Wasserstein distance model.
+Our method proceeds by reverse-propagating the output $\mathcal{W}_p$ through the layers to identify the relevant instances and input features.
 The first propagation step decomposes $\mathcal{W}_p$ into contributions of instance pairs (denoted by $R_{kl}$).
 The second step further propagates these contributions to identify the feature contributions $R_i$.
-Specifically, our \mname{} method defines the following propagation equations:
+Specifically, our \mname{} method defines the following LRP rules: